mevanoff24/DataScience/README.md

 ## All My Published Projects

 Fork the entire repository for access to all projects with command
 ```
 git clone https://github.com/mevanoff24/DataScience.git
 ```
 #### Description of Repository
 This is a place to put all of my custom Data Science Projects.
+From Kaggle Competions to Personal Projects
 #### San Francisco Crime Classification
 Perform exploratory data analysis and predict the category of crime that occurred in the city by the bay.
 - Python, Advanced EDA, Advanced Machine Learning, Stats, Ensemble Learning, Data Mining, Feature Extraction, Scikit-learn, Pandas, Numpy